openpubkey/openpubkey/docs/pktoken.md

 #### MFA Cosigner Signature

 We have included in a Cosigner signature in this example to show what what one looks like.
 Given that the Cosigner signature does not not differ much between examples we have omitted it from the other examples.
-Note that PK Tokens can function without a Cosigner signature, a verifier can choose to require or not require one based on a verifiers security needs.
+Note that PK Tokens can function without a Cosigner signature, a verifier can choose to require or not require one based on a verifier's security needs.

 ### GQ Signed Nonce-Commitment PK Tokens - Google Example